Private Tours of the American, Canadian and British Landing Beaches

 After traveling and before two intense days touring the battlefields, we suggest a guided walking tour of beautiful Bayeaux.
 The city remarkably-well preserved with old alleys, half-timbered houses, and superb private mansions.
 Its exceptional architectural heritage dates primarily to the Middle Ages.

 Stop in the Tapestry Museum to see the stunning Bayeux Tapestry.
-The immense 11th-century embroidery recounts the conquest of England by the William, Duke of Normandy.
+The immense 11th-century embroidery recounts the conquest of England by William, Duke of Normandy.
 It is recognized by UNESCO as a “Memory of the World” because it is a unique work of significant cultural interest.
 Nothing similar exists.

 See the Bayeux Cathedral, consecrated in 1077 by William the Conqueror himself.
 It’s a Romanesque and Gothic architectural jewel.
 Finally, the Baron Gérard Art and History Museum (MAHB) showcases a rich collection of works of art, impressionist paintings, porcelain, and lace.